-Major:

-• Intentional behaviours that cause physical harm to self or orthers
+Behaviours that cause physical harm to self or others

-• Weapons including any item which could be considered a weapon being bought to school
+Weapons including any item which could be considered a weapon being brought to school

-• Possession or selling of drugs - prescription or illegal
+Possession or selling of drugs - prescription or illegal

-• Sexual harassment
+Sexual harassment

-• Threatening the safety of self or others
+Threatening the safety of self or others

-• Bullying including Cyber
+Bullying including Cyber

-• Stealing
+Stealing

-• Wilful destruction of property including vandalism
+Destruction of property including vandalism

-• Inappropriate use of technology devices
+Inappropriate use of technology devices

-• Leaving the school grounds without permission
+Leaving the school grounds without permission

-\Physical harm refers to harm to the body e.g. bruising, fractures, cuts, internal injuries caused by physical actions including e.g. hitting, punching, throwing items
+^{}Physical harm refers to harm to the body e.g. bruising, fractures, cuts, internal injuries caused by physical actions including e.g. hitting, punching, throwing items

-The following flowchart outlines considerations that will be taken into account in determining the appropriate response to behaviours of concern :
+The following flowchart outlines considerations that will be taken into account in determining the appropriate response to major behaviours of concern: